Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: CONCLUSIONS

-\section{Conclusions}
+{\bf Sources of Additional Knowledge: }Signals closer to each other relative to the transcription start site for each gene are more likely to interact in the gene regulation process.
+We design a $W_E$ matrix based on this genomic distance.

+{\bf Results: } Figure~\ref{fig:hm_main} reports the average test set performance(average across $3$ data splits) for the three cell types.
+We plot the test accuracy achieved by \methodName on the $y-$axis, with the best performing baseline on the $x-$axis. \methodName outperforms {\diffee} that does not use $W_E$ as well as JEEK, that can incorporate this information but estimates the two networks separately.
+Figure~\ref{fig:hmheat} shows a qualitative comparison of the epigenetic networks learnt by \methodName and {\diffee}.

+\section{CONCLUSIONS}

-We believe the flexibility and scalability provided by \methodName can make differential structure learning of GGMs beneficial in many real-world tasks.
-We plan to generalize \methodName from Gaussian to semi-parametric distributions or to Ising Models.
+In this paper, we show that \methodName is flexible in incorporating different kinds of available evidence, leading to improved differential network estimation, without additional computational cost and can improve downstream tasks like classification.
+We believe the flexibility and scalability provided by \methodName can be beneficial in many real-world tasks.
+We plan to generalize from Gaussian to semi-parametric distributions or to Ising models next.